 All juniors who expect to write a full-year senior thesis during the senior year must submit a thesis proposal.
+They must have a minimum History GPA of 3.0.
 Applicants will be notified in writing by the chair of acceptance by the end of the spring semester.
 Students should follow the following procedure in developing a thesis proposal:

 Sample proposals are available from the Department administrative assistant, Gigi St. Peter, firstname.lastname@example.org.

 History Department Thesis and Prize Deadlines, Spring 2015

 Below we list in chronological order deadlines particular to the History Department.
 For College-wide deadlines, consult the 2013-2014 version of the Catalogue.
 For further information, contact the Department Administrative Assistant, Gigi St. Peter.